No need for more troops or lessening their numbers at LoC: Army officer | Law-Order

 There is no requirement for additional troops or lessening their numbers at the Line of Control (LoC) in Jammu and Kashmir and the Indian Army is vigilant and will not allow any infiltration into the valley, a senior Army officer said here on Tuesday.

-Speaking to reporters at the Sher-i-Kashmir International Convention Centre (SKICC) hereafter the send-off ceremony for 85 students from the Kashmir valley who will attend various courses in the Mewar University in Rajasthan under Operation Sadbhavana, General officer Commanding (GoC) of the Srinagar-based 15 Corps Lt Gen. D P Pandey said militants across the border will try to make last-ditch efforts to infiltrate into the Indian side before the onset of winter.
+Speaking to reporters at the Sher-i-Kashmir International Convention Centre (SKICC) hereafter the send-off ceremony for 300 students from Jammu and Kashmir who will attend various courses in the Mewar University in Rajasthan under Operation Sadbhavana, General officer Commanding (GoC) of the Srinagar-based 15 Corps Lt Gen. D P Pandey said militants across the border will try to make last-ditch efforts to infiltrate into the Indian side before the onset of winter.

 ''This is a last-ditch opportunity for our inimical agents across (the LoC) to ensure that they can push terrorists and terrorist groups.
 We have been getting inputs.
 There have been two infiltration attempts in Uri and Rampur sectors, which were not only foiled but were neutralized and eliminated.